FX31337/FX-BT-Scripts/README.md

 Script for converting FXT/HST format into CSV.

+### `fx-data-generate.py`

+Script to generate artificial prices based on the different patterns.

 ### `mt_read.py`

 Script to read MT formats such as FXT, HCC headers, symgroups, ticks and symbols raw formats.